Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 The SDK contains all the files needed to run Dart code.
 It also comes with several tools like:
 * `dart2js` - Dart to Javascript transpiler
 * `dartfmt` - Code formatter based on the official conventions and guidelines
-* `dartdoc` - Online documentation generator for your applications/libraries
+* `dartdoc` - An online documentation generator for your applications/libraries
 * `pub` - A tool that integrates in the development workflow, that does a bunch of things like fetching dependencies, run your code, run tests, etc.

 ### What is Dartium?
 If you want to develop web applications using Dart, you can use Dartium.
 Dartium is a custom built version of Chromium that uses the Dart VM to run the application in the browser.
-This allows you to change code and view modifications to your app almost instantly.
+This allows you to change code and view modifications to your application almost instantly.
 You can however use any other browser, but the refresh-cycle will be longer as `dart2js` (the Dart to Javascript transpiler needs to do its work).

 The advantages of using Dartium are:
 * It's faster to develop (faster refresh-cycle)